yy/project-template/README.md

 This script creates the following folders and files.

-1. `libs` for librares for the project.
 1. `data` for raw & derived datasets.
 1. `exps` for (timestamped) experiment notebooks.
+1. `libs` for librares for the project.
 1. `paper` for manuscripts.
+1. `results` for results (figures, tables, etc.)
-1. `workflow` for workflow scripts.
+1. `workflow` for workflow files and scripts.
 1. `.gitignore` for temporary and binary files to be ignored by git (LaTeX, Python, Jupyter, data files, etc.)

 ## Using Python virtual environment